-C. Performance Metrics
+D. Performance Metrics

-- RMSF Reduction: It is the reduction of fragmentation achieved by an algorithm in terms of RMSF (F{net}^{RMSF}) from the RMSF of the given snapshot before reoptimization.
-It is defined as (1 (the ratio of F{net}^{RMSF} of the EON after re-optimization to F{net}^{RMSF} of the EON before re-optimization)).
+- RMSF Reduction: It is the reduction of fragmentation achieved by an algorithm in terms of RMSF ($F{\rm net}^{\rm RMSF}$) from the RMSF of the given snapshot before reoptimization.
+It is defined as (1 (the ratio of $F{\rm net}^{\rm RMSF}$ of the EON after re-optimization to $F{\rm net}^{\rm RMSF}$ of the EON before re-optimization)).
 The desired value of RMSF Reduction is 1 but that is not practically achievable.
-However, the closer RMSF Reduction is to 1, the more defragmentation is achieved through re-optimization (e.g., roughly, RMSF reduction of 0.95 means that 95% fragmentation has been reduced compared to the fragmentation). - Slot Ratio: It is the ratio between the total spectrum slot usage by the VNs after re-optimization and the total spectrum slot usage by the VNs before re-optimization.
-Slot Ratio smaller than 1 means that spectrum occupation has decreased after re-optimization. - Action Count: It is the total number of sequential actions adopted by an algorithm to reach its re-optimized state. - Number of Actions per VLink: It is the average number of actions applied on each VLink by an algorithm to reach its re-optimized state.
+However, the closer RMSF Reduction is to 1, the more defragmentation is achieved through re-optimization (e.g., roughly, RMSF reduction of 0.95 means that 95% fragmentation has been reduced compared to the fragmentation before re-optimization). - Slot Ratio: It is the ratio between the total spectrum slot usage by the VNs after re-optimization and the total spectrum slot usage by the VNs before re-optimization.
+Slot Ratio smaller than 1 means that spectrum occupation has decreased after re-optimization. - Action Count: It is the total number of sequential actions adopted by an algorithm to reach its re-optimized state.